Alfresco/docs-alfresco/federation-services/latest/config/index.md

 ```

 SPACES
-If a type has a space in it, replace it with the value \u0020.
+If a type has a space in it, replace it with the value `\u0020`.
 As an example:
 `Historical\u0020Documents.field=CHECKBOX`

-Here is a list of available field types
+Here is a list of available field types:

 `CHECKBOX,DATETIME,TEXT,TEXTAREA,INTEGER,LONG,DECIMAL,DOUBLE,URI,READONLY,BINARY`